 Love doesn’t conquer anything; it doesn’t need to conquer anything, just as light doesn’t wage war.
 It’s the darkness that fights to keep itself locked up, out of sight, feigning control over life.

 As long as we want to defend our shadows, our reasons for being hurt and our victimhood, we will have our shadows.
 We will live and make choices in the name of the darkness in us, always seeing cause for offense and the need to defend our brittle beliefs.Fear cannot direct the lives of those who keep looking at their fear with love.
 Click To Tweet

 Pema Chödrön, a beloved American Buddhist, offers us this insight: “Each time you stay present with fear and uncertainty, you’re letting go of a habitual way of finding security and comfort.”

 Getting knocked down doesn’t mean you’re weak or stupid or incapable—it means you’re human.
-You might wipe out physically, in your business, or in relationships, but, as Marie Forleo says in this video about overcoming fear, “the fall isn’t final unless you stay on the ground.”
+You might wipe out physically, in your work, or in a relationship, but messing up doesn’t require giving up on what matters to us.